RepoTransBench: A Real-World Multilingual Benchmark for Repository-Level Code Translation: Experimental Setup

-We evaluate the translation and debugging performance by the following metrics: \begin{itemize}[left=10pt] \item \textbf{Success@k} (test success in \textit{k} attempts): The metric Success@k measures the percentage of repositories that successfully \textbf{pass all test cases} in at least one of the \( k \) selected rounds of experiments.
+\begin{itemize}[left=10pt] \item \textbf{SR} (Success Rate): The metric SR measures the percentage of translation tasks that successfully \textbf{pass all test cases}.
+A translation task is considered successful if and only if all test cases in the task are passed.

-Let \( T_i \) represent the set of repositories that pass all test cases in the \( i \)-th round of experiments. \( |T_i| \) denotes the number of repositories that have test success in round \( i \).
+Let $T_i$ represent the number of test cases that pass for the $i$-th translation task, and $N_i$ represent the total number of test cases for the $i$-th translation task.
+The success indicator for the $i$-th task is defined as: